-Because we utilize a direct selling model for the distribution of a majority of our products, the success and growth of our business is primarily based on the effectiveness of our independent distributors in selling our products and on our ability to attract new and retain existing independent distributors.
+Because we utilize a direct selling model for the distribution of a majority of our products, the success and growth of our business is primarily based on the effectiveness of our independent distributors to attract customers and sell our products and our ability to attract new and retain existing independent distributors.
 Changes in our product sales typically are the result of variations in product sales volume relating to fluctuations in the number of active independent distributors and customers purchasing our products.
 The number of active independent distributors and customers is, therefore, used by management as a key non-financial measure.

 The following tables summarize the changes in our active accounts base by geographic region.
 These numbers have been rounded to the nearest thousand as of the dates indicated.
-For purposes of this report, we only count as active accounts those independent distributors and customers who have purchased from us at any time during the most recent three-month period, either for personal use or for resale.
+For purposes of this report, we define "Active Accounts" as only those independent distributors and customers who have purchased from us at any time during the most recent three-month period, either for personal use or for resale.